The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Kris Peterson is a Child and Adolescent Psychiatrist and a Psychiatrist in Tacoma, Washington.
+Kris Peterson is a Child and Adolescent Psychiatrist practicing medicine in Lakewood, Washington.
 Dr. Peterson is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Post-Traumatic Stress Disorder (PTSD), Seasonal Affective Disorder (SAD), Major Depression, and Generalized Anxiety Disorder (GAD).
-Dr. Peterson is currently accepting new patients.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Post-Traumatic Stress Disorder (PTSD), Seasonal Affective Disorder (SAD), Major Depression, and Generalized Anxiety Disorder (GAD).

 Distinguished in Major Depression